TheKevJames/web/readmes/beliefs.rst

 Beliefs.README
 ==============

-The README serves as a respository of the North Star beliefs which guide my decision-making prcesses.
+The README serves as a repository of the North Star beliefs which guide my decision-making processes.
 As a general rule, when presented with any engineering problem, the following ideas tend to be the ones in my mind as I craft a solution.